skeswa/denim/README.md

-# Esper
+# Denim

-A programming language narrowly designed for code sharing across environments.
+A programming language for cross-environment code sharing.

 ## Pitch